benwilliamgraham/soswm/README.md

 ## Installation

+First, create a `config.c` file.
+The included `example.config.c` can be used as a template.

-Run `[sudo] make clean install` to clean, compile, and install soswm.
+Next, run `[sudo] make clean install` to clean, compile, and install soswm.

 ## Functionality